meteor/galaxy-docs/source/deploy-guide.md

 - Using the Meteor CLI tool to deploy the application
 - Configuring domains and SSL Encryption for the application

+If you desire to deploy your app using your machine, you can continue reading this.
+But we have an easier and faster way of deploying your app, which is by using the feature [Push To Deploy](/push-to-deploy.html), and if this is your first time deploying a Meteor application, this is what we'd recommend you to use.

 <h2 id="sign-up">Sign up for Meteor Cloud</h2>

 You will need a Meteor Cloud in order to access and deploy to Galaxy Hosting.